 After complete mobilization of the esophagus, the decision to perform a Collis gastroplasty is usually made before the hiatal defect is closed.
 There are two reasons for this.
 First, the open hiatus will best accommodate the tip of the endoscopic stapling device, whereas the closed hiatus may make it more difficult to complete the high end of the staple line.
 Second, there is minimal contamination of the upper abdomen with this technique; exposing the staple line to pledgets or mesh risks contamination of these foreign bodies.
 On the other hand, it is sometimes difficult to assess the true length of the intraabdominal esophagus until the crura are completely closed.
 For this reason it is occasionally necessary to perform Collis gastroplasty after crural closure.

-The first step in performance of a laparoscopic wedge Collis gastroplasty is removal ...
+The first step in performance of a laparoscopic wedge Collis gastroplasty is removal of ...